Kaskus: History

 In 2016, the story of the website was adapted into a movie called Sundul Gan: The Story of Kaskus.

 Services

 KasPay

 KasPay provides an online payment system.
-It was launched on November 6, 2009 on the 10th Anniversary Celebration of Kaskus at Poste, the east building, Kuningan, Jakarta.
+It was launched on November 6, 2009, on the 10th Anniversary Celebration of Kaskus at Poste, the east building, Kuningan, Jakarta.
 This service can be used on websites that are affiliated with KasPay.
-KasPay operates like e-wallet, being used as a tool for buying and selling in online transactions.
-KasPay's transaction is done through the transfer of money, so it is more secure and safe from credit card frauds.
+KasPay, functioning as an e-wallet, facilitates online buying and selling transactions.
+This service is available on websites affiliated with KasPay.
+Transactions through KasPay involve money transfers, which are aimed at enhancing security and reducing the risk of credit card fraud.

 Transaction security is maintained with an e-mail confirmation and the keeping of records.

 E-pulsa

-E-pulsa provides cellphone credits and charging facilities.
-Transactions on e-pulsa can only be done through KasPay.
+E-pulse provides cellphone credits and charging facilities.
+Transactions on e-pulse can only be done through KasPay.

 Kaskus Ads

-Kaskus Ads Service (abbreviated KAD) allows Kaskus and KasPay users to place advertisements on the Kaskus community forum for a cost.
+Kaskus Ads Service (abbreviated as KAD) allows Kaskus and KasPay users to place advertisements on the Kaskus community forum for a cost.